 The next bush is smaller than the last, and when he throws the rock it sails straight through it.
 Red waits with his heart in his throat, but nothing emerges, and he walks on, checking every group of bushes big or dense enough to hide a pokemon.

 On his fifth throw, a pidgey flies out of the bush with a startled flap of its wings.
-Red is aiming an empty pokeball at it before it’s out of sight, but it’s already too far for the lens to get a lock.
-He frowns as it flies up and away through the tree branches.
+Red had an empty pokeball ready, but it’s already too far for the lens to get a lock, and he frowns as it flies up and away through the tree branches.
 Rattata hisses at a feather that floats down at them before pouncing on it, and Red laughs, frustration draining away.

 He tries another two bushes with no result.
 Just as he’s about to throw at the third one, his phone chimes, causing him to jump and drop his rock.
 Blushing furiously, he takes his phone out and checks the screen.